-There are a limited number of Federal Work-Study units available to graduate students at the university, so even if you are eligible, your program may not have the units to give you.
+There are a limited number of Federal Work-Study units available to graduate students at the University, so even if you are eligible, your program may not have units available.

 - Complete Free Application for Federal Student Aid (FAFSA) or Dream Act Application annually by March 2